ISO 27001 Checklist: Your 14-Step Roadmap to ISO Certification

 The company then makes any minor adjustments before sending it back to the auditor.
 Then the auditor will publish the certificate, and your ISO 27001 certification is official.

-13. Commit to subsequent audits and assessments
+13. Commit to periodic audits and assessments

 Becoming ISO 27001 certified isn’t the final step.
 To maintain continuous compliance with ISO 27001, your organization must commit to ongoing audits and assessments.